DePayFi/widgets/README.md

 The widget will call the `confirmed` callback-function passing a transaction as single argument (see: [depay-web3-transaction](http://github.com/depayfi/depay-web3-transaction) for more details)

-`safe`
+`ensured`

-A function that will be called once the payment has been confirmed enough times to consider it's "safe" (e.g. 12 confirmations on Ethereum).
+A function that will be called once the payment has been confirmed enough times to consider it's "ensured" (e.g. 12 confirmations on Ethereum).

-The widget will call the `safe` callback-function passing a transaction as single argument (see: [depay-web3-transaction](http://github.com/depayfi/depay-web3-transaction) for more details)
+The widget will call the `ensured` callback-function passing a transaction as single argument (see: [depay-web3-transaction](http://github.com/depayfi/depay-web3-transaction) for more details)

 ## Development